snaketron/ClustIRR/README.md

+# ReadMe tba

+Placeholder for gliphR readme. turboGliph readme see below.

 # turboGliph

 GLIPH (Grouping of Lymphocyte Interactions by Paratope Hotspots) is an algorithm developed by Glanville&nbsp;*et&nbsp;al.* to identify specificity groups in the T cell receptor repertoire based on local (motif sharing) and global (hamming distance) similarities.
 [1,2]<br>